-Join us in 2017 on a journey with local connoisseurs to deepen your culinary knowledge through five exclusive hands-on workshops.
+Join us on a journey with local connoisseurs to deepen your culinary knowledge through our exclusive hands-on workshops.
 As our local food economy has grown stronger and more connected than ever, we realize the value in getting back to the basics.
-Over the past nine years, Eat Drink Local Week has served to encourage support for farm-to-table restaurants and home cooking with local, seasonal ingredients.
-In our 10th year of publishing, we can’t wait to celebrate this new twist on our tried and true tradition.
-Bread, coffee, cheese, wine and beer!
-All such great reasons to #eatdrinklocal.
+Over the past eleven years, Eat Drink Local has served to encourage support for farm-to-table restaurants and home cooking with local, seasonal ingredients.
+We can’t wait to embark on another local food exploration with our community.

 A Bean to Bar Workshop with SRSLY Chocolate